 Types of Horse Racing

 Horse racing is an incredibly broad category of sport.
 Many different types of racing take place all over the world.
 Some regions have their own specialty races.
 The following list is not exhaustive, though it does cover the most popular types of horse racing.
+As you can see, there are many different types of races for a horse to compete in.
+We’ve only covered the most common races, but more do exist.

 As the name suggests, flat racing takes place on a flat, level surface.
 This is the most common type of horse racing and is wildly popular.
 You’ve certainly heard of the biggest flat racing events, such as the Kentucky Derby, but any horse race on a flat surface with no hurdles or obstacles is considered a flat race.